Rolodophone/nea/report/report.md

 ### Theme

 The protagonist of the game (the character that the user controls) will be a woman called Jane Pond.
 She is a spy who was working undercover in a foreign intelligence headquarters, but she got found out, so she has to run for her life.
-However, she wasn't carrying a weapon (so that she didn't attract attention) so she must fend for herself empty-handed.
+However, she wasn't carrying a weapon (so that she didn't attract attention), so she must fend for herself empty-handed.

 ## Research